 We spent the day chatting about the Morgan to the crowds coming in for the WoodenBoat Show.
 Tom Jackson of WoodenBoat Magazine has organized a number of demonstrations that we’ll be doing for the people coming by.
 Today was spiling, trunneling, wood-epoxy boat building, and steaming planks.
 The plank steaming is particularly cool because we […]

-I’m one of the shipwrights working on the Charles W. Morgan, and I’ll be doing regular update on the project.
+I’m one of the shipwrights working on the Charles W. Morgan, and I’ll be doing regular updates on the project.
 If there are things that you want to hear more about, or that aren’t explained clearly… anything at all, drop me a note and I’ll try to cover it.
-Just click on the little speech […]
+Or visit the Comments page to […]